Complete Book Marketing Plan

 When the day finally arrives, you should have a growing list of subscribers, social media followers, and backers from your crowdfunding campaign.
 Make sure anyone and everyone who showed an interest in your book knows they can buy it.

 You can define for yourself how long your book launch lasts, but you’ll want to promote it aggressively for at least a couple of weeks, if not a month or more.
-The launch campaign will involve all of your channels—that means email, social media, and vying for search engine results pages.
+The launch campaign will involve all your channels— email, social media, and vying for search engine results pages.

 Book Launch Tactics